 sudo apt-get install firefox

-We hope you find the information on this page helpful.
-If you have any questions, let us know in the comments section below.
+We hope this guide has helped you update Firefox on your Ubuntu system.
+If you have any questions or encounter any issues, please let us know in the comments below.